 4. Immune Booster

-Immunoglobulins, or antibodies, are proteins used by your immune system to fight off bacteria and viruses.
+Your immune system uses proteins called immunoglobulins, or antibodies, to fight off bacteria and viruses.
 There are four types of immunoglobulins (IgA, IgE, IgG, IgM) and they are the first line of defense in your gut, where nearly 80% of your immune system lives.

-However, I often see that my autoimmune patients are low in immunoglobulins.
+My autoimmune patients were often low in immunoglobulins.
 Many people find this surprising because they think that if they have an autoimmune disease then their immune system is TOO strong and that’s why it’s attacking them.
-In reality the opposite is typically true, and their immune system is attacking them because it’s over stressed and needs to be supported rather than suppressed.
+In reality, the opposite is typically true, and their overstressed immune system attacks their own cells.
+Supporting your immune system, rather than suppressing it, is what’s important.

 That’s why I recommend my Immune Booster supplement for patients dealing with autoimmunity.
-Immune Booster contains whey peptides from supercharged colostrum, which is a very special kind of mammalian milk produced only immediately after giving birth.
+Immune Booster contains whey peptides from supercharged colostrum.
+It is a very special kind of mammalian milk produced only immediately after giving birth.
 It offers concentrated amounts of all four immunoglobulins to support immune function and your body’s normal gut repair pathways.
-It also helps you maintain a healthy inflammatory response in your intestinal tract and colon.
+Immune Booster also helps you maintain a healthy inflammatory response in your intestinal tract and colon.

 If you have an autoimmune disease, I recommend you take this supplement all the time.
-For everyone else, Immune Booster can be very helpful during the winter months when your immune system tends to be more vulnerable to seasonal illnesses.
+However, everyone can benefit from Immune Booster, especially during the winter months.
+Your immune system tends to be more vulnerable to seasonal illnesses.

 The last supplement I recommend to all of my patients with autoimmunity is L-Glutamine.
 L-glutamine is an amino acid that helps seal the tight junctions in your gut.
 Your gut cells naturally turn over every 48 hours, which is why it’s possible to repair your gut in 30 days following The Myers Way®.
-L-Glutamine works by speeding up that process even more, helping to restore your gut lining if you’ve got a leaky gut, which is a precursor to autoimmunity.
+L-Glutamine works by speeding up that process and helping to restore your gut lining if you have a leaky gut.

-As I lay out in my book The Autoimmune Solution, repairing your gut is the first step in overcoming autoimmunity.
-Remember, nearly 80% of your immune system lives in your gut, so maintaining a healthy gut is key for anyone with an autoimmune condition.
+As I lay out in my book, The Autoimmune Solution, repairing your gut is the first step to overcoming autoimmunity.
+Remember, nearly 80% of your immune system lives in your gut.
+Maintaining a healthy gut is key for anyone with an autoimmune condition.
 It’s why I always say the gut is the gateway to health!

-In addition to promoting optimal gut health, L-Glutamine supports thyroid and immune system function, and helps you beat sugar cravings and maintain a healthy weight.
+In addition to promoting optimal gut health, L-Glutamine supports thyroid and immune system function.
+It also combats sugar cravings and supports healthy weight maintenance.